duffylaura/p3-snva/README.md

 # Project 3 for SNVA

+## How to Use

+This is a command line interface tool.
+1. Clone repo
+2. npm install
+3. To run program: node index.js
+The options that are operational right now are "Add Employee" and "End."

+# Project Brief:

-##  Brain Storming Build Missing files
+###  Brain Storming Build Missing files
 ### Here you need to build a module where in you have to create a data structure with below data :-

 1. Name-String